DylanBarrett/digital-systems-streaming-tutorial/startup-guide.md

   ![StreamLabs Login](./images/streamlabs-login.PNG)

   Once you login you should land on a dashboard screen like below.
-This page should you any and all statistics with your stream: follows, subs, donations, etc...
+This page shows you any and all statistics with your stream: follows, subs, donations, etc...

   ![StreamLabs Dashboard](./images/streamlabs-dashboard.PNG)

   In the dashboard click on the Alert Box button under widgets in the left navigation menu (see picture above).
 Once on this Alert Box page, scroll down until you see the Widget URL.
-You can either launch it into a seperate window and select this as a browser source in OBS or you can use the url itself and add it as a source itself.
-The latter method is easier longterm since you don't need to remember to launch the alert box stream to stream.
+You can either launch it into a seperate window and select this as a browser source in OBS or you can use the url itself and add it as a browser source.
+The latter method is easier longterm since you don't need to remember to launch the alert box stream to stream and what I will use in the next step.

   ![StreamLabs Alert Box](./images/streamlabs-alertbox.PNG)